PawelLipski/docker-ci-blog/blog.md

 We're just doing more sanity checks like whether variables are defined (`check_var`) and whether there are any uncommitted changes (`git diff-index`).
 Also, we don't attempt to push the freshly-built image to Docker Hub since we can rely on a local build cache instead.

-As you remember from [the previous sections](https://medium.com/virtuslab/TODO), our entire setup assumes that the git-machete directory from the host is mounted as a volume inside the Docker container.
+Our entire setup assumes that the git-machete directory from the host is mounted as a volume inside the Docker container (as described in detail in [part 1](https://medium.com/virtuslab/TODO)).
-The problem is that every command in the Docker container is by default executed with root user privileges.
+Every command in the Docker container is by default executed with root user privileges.
-As a result, any new file that the container creates inside a volume will be owned by root not only in the container... but also in the host!
+As a consequence, any new file that the container creates inside the mounted volume will be owned by root not only in the container... but also on the host!
-This leads to a very annoying experience: all the files that are usually generated by the build (like build/ and dist/ directories in case of Python, or target/ for JVM tools) will belong to root:
+This leads to a very annoying experience: all the files that are usually generated by the build (like build/ and dist/ directories in case of Python, or target/ for JVM tools) will belong to root.

 ![root owned folders](root-owned-folders.png)